renaissance-publishing/renaissance/src/chapters/15-magic.md

----
-title: "Cheating Reality: Representing and Using Magic"
+# Cheating Reality: Representing and Using Magic
----

 ## Using Magic